weesvisje/docs/docs/concepts/syncing-data.md

 ## Overview

 The most important API, which is fundamental to working with Ditto, is the ability to observe data changes.
-This allows your app to be reactive, simplifying your architecture, and abstracting the timing complexity of data synchronization that is occurring in the background.
-Instead of performing, point-in-time queries, you app can simply register a query to observe, which is called a **"live query"**, and you will receive callbacks whenever data changes related to it.
+This allows your app to be reactive, simplifying your architecture, and abstracting the timing complexity of data sync that is occurring in the background.
+Instead of performing, point-in-time queries, your app can simply register a query to observe, which is called a `LiveQuery`, and you will receive callbacks whenever data changes related to it.

 This allows you to decouple actions in your applications with UI updates.
-You can bind your UI elements to live queries and then simply perform writes to Ditto from your actions elsewhere in the app.
-The live query will fire in response to those other actions and whenever data is received from other devices as well.
+You can bind your UI to a `LiveQuery` and then simply perform writes to Ditto from your actions elsewhere in the app.
+The `LiveQuery` will fire in response to those other actions and whenever data is received from other devices as well.

 ### Query-Based Sync

-Ditto's synchronization system is query-based, which means, that by default the SDK will not sync data with other devices.
+Ditto's sync system is query-based, which means, that by default the SDK will not sync data with other devices.
 Instead, the app creates query-based subscriptions that define which data it wants to sync.
 When the device is subscribed to a query, then other devices will share data matching that query with it:

 ![Query-based Subscriptions](subscriptions.png)

 Given that Ditto works peer-to-peer, devices can form into arbitrary groups based on the proximity to one another, or rather they create an ad-hoc mesh network.
-Ditto's synchronization system allows for devices to share data through another device, called "multi-hop" sync.
+Ditto's sync system allows for devices to share data through another device, called "multi-hop" sync.
 The only requirement for this to occur is that all devices in the chain must be subscribed to the same data, as shown below:

 ![Multi-hop Subscriptions](multi-hop-subscriptions.png)